Murder of Jessica Lunsford: Couey's confession

 On March 18, 2005, Couey made an audio-recorded and videotaped confession to having kidnapped, raped and murdered Lunsford.

 In his confession, Couey said that he had previously seen Lunsford playing in her yard and thought she was "about six years old".
 On the night of the abduction, Couey had intended to just burglarize the Lunsfords' home, but saw Jessica and "acted on impulse and he took her".
-He entered Lunsford's house at about three o'clock in the morning through an unlocked door, awakened Lunsford, told her "Don't yell or nothing", and told her to follow him out of the house.
+He entered Lunsford's house at about three o'clock in the morning through an unlocked door, awakened Lunsford, told her he was taking her to her father.
 At the time, he occupied a trailer along with two women, about 100 yd away.
-Couey admitted to raping Lunsford in his bedroom, keeping her in his bed that evening, and raping her again in the morning.
-Couey put her in his closet and ordered her to remain there as he reported for work at "Billy's Truck Lot", which she did.
-Three days after he abducted her, Couey tricked Jessica into getting into two garbage bags by saying he was going to "take her home".
-He instead buried her alive as he decided he could do nothing else with the girl.
+Couey admitted to raping Lunsford in his bedroom, then three days later, tricked her into getting into two garbage bags by saying he was going to "take her home".
+He instead buried her alive, perhaps to prevent her from being a witness against him.